Mobile for Performance

 Isn’t that how every good intention begins?
 You’re asked for training, get an idea of what’s desired, then please the customer with what’s expected.
 That’s where the danger lies.
 The expected is usually determined by those that know nothing about learning or the needs of a real user.

 Go beyond the expected.
 Question the requirements and find out if training is the answer.
 For a mobile app, it most likely is not.

 Any time somebody asks for training, you’re going to have to into a deeper analysis.
 If someone asks for training on a mobile app, you should be asking questions and analyzing.

 Training is rarely the answer.
 How to use an app doesn’t belong in the head unless it got there with regular usage.

 Performance support would a more successful strategy to improve behavior.

 The goal is to make the user as successful as possible in as little time as possible.
 Think of all the wasted time looking for help, asking for help, and/or participating in unneeded training.

 Performance support is a powerful tool, to get the correct material is a challenge.
 Do not underestimate its ability to provide all user needs for help and the ability for it to replace training completely.

 Do you have any additions to mobile help overlays that could make it an even more successful method of performance support?

-Think for a while on what other methods of supporting performance could be used that you find lie outside of the norm.
+Think for a while about what other methods of supporting performance could be used that you find lie outside of the norm.
 There are many out there, mobile help overlays being just one.